alexyuly/chil/README.md

 #### 2.1.1 Numbers

 The type of data which includes all valid JSON numbers is expressed as `number`.
-So, a simple domain file for a component with one input which accepts only numbers looks like
+So, an example of a simple domain file for a component with one input which accepts only numbers might look like

 ```yaml
 main: number